open-cluster-management-io/enhancements/enhancements/sig-architecture/29-manifestwork-status-feedback/README.md

           version: v1
 ```

+The returned value must be a scalar value, and the work agent should check the type of the returned value.
+The work agent should
+treat the status that a value "ISNotFound" or "TypeMismatch" separately.
+If the path of the interestedValue is not found in the
+status of the resource, this values should be ignored.
+If the path of the interestedValue is valid, but the type of the value is
+not scalar, e.g a list or map, the condition of "StatusFeedbackAvailable" should be set false and a message shoud be added to
+indicate that which intrestedValue cannot be obtained

 #### Status update frequency

 Ideally the work agent should have a informer for each applied resource to update interestedValue.
 It will need to